-At around 48 months of age At around 60 months of age 3.1 Respond to the feelings and needs or others with simple forms of assistance, sharing, and turn-taking.
-Understand the importance of rules that protect fairness and maintain order.
-3.1 Pay attention to others' feelings, more likely to provide assistance, and try to coordinate personal desires with those of other children in mutually satisfactory ways.
-Actively support rules that protect fairness to others.
+At around 48 months of age At around 60 months of age 3.1 Respond to the feelings and needs or others with simple 3.1 Pay attention to others' feelings, more likely to provide forms of assistance, sharing, and turn-taking.
+Understand assistance, and try to coordinate personal desires with those the importance of rules that protect fairness and maintain of other children in mutually satisfactory ways.
+Actively order. support rules that protect fairness to others.